wario-land/steaks/doc/rom_hacking_docs.md

 ## About this document

 This document contains information about the data structures and algorithms used by a game called Wario Land 4.
 The goal of this document is to aid my process developing *Steaks!*, a level editor for the game.
+This document is work in progress, it's incomplete and some of its statements might be incorrect.

 ## Maps